 What About When You’re Not Sleeping?

-Now that you know that sleeping in a bra can’t significantly positively or negatively affect your breast health, you might be wondering if the same is true of wearing one during the day.
-And, despite what many lingerie companies would have you believe, Richardson says that, other than cosmetic issues, there is no reason to think you need to wear a bra in an attempt to avoid more serious breast health concerns.
+Despite what many lingerie companies would have you believe, Richardson says that, other than cosmetic issues, there is no reason to think you need to wear a bra in an attempt to avoid more serious breast health concerns.

 So, once again, it comes down to personal comfort.
 This is especially true if you’re bustier.
-“For those with larger breasts, bra wearing can help with back and neck pain, however some point out that posture and whether or not someone shrugs and stoops their shoulders has more influence over back and neck pain then the size and weight of breast tissue itself,” Richardson says.
+“For those with larger breasts, bra wearing can help with back and neck pain, however some point out that posture and whether or not someone shrugs and stoops their shoulders has more influence over back and neck pain than the size and weight of breast tissue itself,” Richardson says.
 “Whether we wear a bra or not may make us feel more self-conscious about our breasts and how people see us, which spills into other areas of stance and comfort.”

 And, while larger busts are on the brain, it’s worth mentioning that, as Richardson points out, women with very large breasts may see further benefits, as fabric between the bottom of the breast and the top of the upper abdomen prevents moisture from getting trapped, which could otherwise cause yeast and potentially skin fungi to grow.
 So, by keeping the cozy barrier, you’ll be able to reduce any possible skin irritation, which again brings us full circle to comfort.